AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 * Run the data cleaning scripts to prepare the data for analysis.
 * Run the data analysis scripts to analyze the data and generate the results.
 * View the results in the Results directory.

+## Dependencies

+The code in this repository requires the following dependencies: